Thiago-Simoes/NebulaORM.jl/docs/src/manual/relationship.md

 ## Introduction

-**NebulaORM.jl** is an ORM for Julia that simplifies defining models and managing relationships between them.
-With NebulaORM.jl, you can define relationships such as:
+**OrionORM.jl** is an ORM for Julia that simplifies defining models and managing relationships between them.
+With OrionORM.jl, you can define relationships such as:

 - **hasMany**: A record in one model has many related records in another model.
 - **belongsTo**: A record in one model belongs to a record in another model.
 - **hasOne**: A record in one model has a single related record in another model.

-In addition, NebulaORM.jl allows you to enrich query results using the `"include"` key in a query dictionary.
+In addition, OrionORM.jl allows you to enrich query results using the `"include"` key in a query dictionary.
 This way, you can return related data as part of a `Dict` (for single record queries) or a vector of `Dicts` (for multiple records).

 ## Creating Models with Relationships